hardhatdigital/rails-security-audit/README.md

 ### 5. Parameter tampering
 > Users should not be given access to parameters which may affect application functionality such as access control and business logic.

-* Make non-action controller methods private
+* Make non-action controller methods private.
-* Avoid passing any params into `redirect_to`
+* Avoid passing any params into `redirect_to`.
-* Regular expressions - match the string's beginning and end by `\A` and `\z` instead of `^` and `$`
+* Regular expressions - match the string's beginning and end by `\A` and `\z` instead of `^` and `$`.
-* Use rails strong params
+* Use rails strong params.

 ### 6. Account & password management
-> Set of protocols or systems to protect user's credentials or session tokens throughout their lifecycle.
+> A set of protocols or systems to protect user's credentials or session tokens throughout their lifecycle.

 * Password encryption methods - ensuring they are strong and safe.
 Use [Devise security extension](https://github.com/phatworx/devise_security_extension) to help with this.
-* Lock the account after x number of failed attempts
+* Lock the account after x number of failed attempts.
-* Put the admin interface to a special sub-domain
+* Put the admin interface to a special sub-domain.
-* Implement captcha after a number of failed log-ins from a certain IP address
+* Implement captcha after a number of failed log-ins from a certain IP address.
-* Require user to input the old password when changing their password
+* Require user to input the old password when changing their password.
-* Enforce a strong password implementation
+* Enforce a strong password implementation.
-* Avoid putting admin panel in easily guessable path
+* Avoid putting admin panel in easily guessable path.

 ### 7. Session & configuration management
 > Session or cookie management to prevent session hijacking or session fixation

-* Ensure [Devise/Warden](https://github.com/plataformatec/devise) is being used
+* Ensure [Devise/Warden](https://github.com/plataformatec/devise) is being used.
-* Ensure that sensitive information eg: money balances, user access privilleges are not stored in session
+* Ensure that sensitive information eg: money balances, user access privilleges are not stored in session.
-* Make log-out button prominent in the application
+* Make logout button prominent in the application.
 * Do not store large objects in a session. instead, store the id.
-* Use ActiveRecord store or Memcached store or Redis store instead of cookie store
+* Use ActiveRecord store or Memcached store or Redis store instead of cookie store for sessions.
-* Make session expire on the server after a limited period of time
+* Make session expire on the server after a limited period of time (~20 minutes).
-* Search the entire project for the `cookies` accessor and assign any sensitive cookies as httponly and also secure, eg: `cookies[:login] = {value: "user", httponly: true, secure: true}`
+* Search the entire project for the `cookies` accessor and set all cookies as httponly and secure, eg: `cookies[:login] = {value: "user", httponly: true, secure: true}`.
-* Not to store "state" in the session or a cookie, as they can be replayed / modified by attacker, otherwise, revalidate the value to ensure that it has not been modified by the user.
+* Do not store "state" in the session or a cookie, as they can be replayed / modified by attacker, otherwise, revalidate the value to ensure that it has not been modified by the user.

 ### 8. Unrestricted file upload
 > Filter / validate uploaded attachment that maybe a malicous file.